-Aviva Relevant Life and Critical Illness Policy – How it works
+Updated March 2018 – Aviva Relevant Life and Critical Illness Policy

 In the past, relevant life policies only included a death benefit and terminal illness.
-Aviva, however, has brought about a considerable market change with the launch of a relevant life and critical illness policy.
-This has caused disruption amongst insurance providers and many discussions regarding its legitimacy.
-Regardless, Aviva’s relevant life and critical illness policy has been launched and seems to be compliant with the relevant legislation.
-Therefore, it qualifies as a legitimate relevant life policy with tax-efficient benefits.
+Aviva brought about a considerable market change with the launch of a relevant life and critical illness policy.
+This caused disruption amongst insurance providers and many discussions regarding its legitimacy.
+Regardless, Aviva’s relevant life and critical illness policy has been launched and seemed to be compliant with current legislation.

 Relevant life and critical illness

-With Aviva’s new relevant life and critical illness policy, up to 51 illnesses can be covered at a full or partial amount.
-In addition to this, the policy can have guaranteed or renewable rates.
-Whilst there has been some discussion regarding its legitimacy, it seems that their new policy has been well-researched and backed up by the Queen’s Counsel.
-Aviva has also said the policy has been agreed by HMRC before launch.
+With Aviva original relevant life and critical illness policy, up to 51 illnesses were covered at a full or at a percentage.
+In addition to this, the policy was able to have guaranteed or renewable rates.
+Whilst there has been some discussion regarding its legitimacy, it seemed that they were backed by the Queens Council.

 - Tax efficient critical illness and life insurance combined